moiri/kobold/README.md

         val:
             value to configure the attribute

-Add a new character to the engine
+Create and add a new character to the engine

     Engine.addMovable(id);
         id: "movable1"
             id of the added character.
 This id must like any other id be unique

+        return
+            Movable object of the added charcter

+Enable character by id

+    Engine.enableMovable(id);
+        id:
+            id of the character to enable

+Disable character by id

+    Engine.disableMovable(id);
+        id:
+            id of character to disable

+Enable character

+    Movable.enableMe();

+Disable character

+    Movable.disableMe();

 Enable ability of the character